stanac/ArgoStore/docs/docs/docs/introduction/getting-started-aspnetcore.md

 ```

 We want to be able to query persons by name, role and cookiesCount.
-In case of our action if name is provided we want to filter by name,
+In case when name is provided we want to filter by name,
 if role is provided we want to query by role, etc...

 In order to build query dynamically we need to use `IQueryable<Person>`